Cheat Sheet / 60s read|Updated 24 Jun 2026

 Is tech debt worth fixing?+

 Yes for targeted initiatives.
-Median ROI of 80-400% within 12 months and break-even at 5-7 months (McKinsey 2023).
+Our scenarios show payback inside a year (3-18 months) and year-one ROI of roughly 80-200%, driven mostly by scope discipline.
 Skip it if the product is being sunset, the debt sits in rarely-touched code, or a full rewrite is already approved.
 See /roi for the decision framework.

 How do you present tech debt cost to a CFO?+